twonth/winning-at-windows/README.md

 * [wallhaven](https://wallhaven.cc): large database of wallpapers.

+* [IconArchive](https://iconarchive.com/): Remarkably extensive collection of icons.
+Plug in a keyword and look for something in a style that suits you.

 ## Low-level "hacks"

 * Open all apps as administrator (registry hack) `REG ADD HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Policies\System /f /v EnableLUA /t REG_DWORD /d 0/`